 Odessa Brown Children’s Clinic (OBCC)

-Odessa Brown Children’s Clinic (OBCC) is an inner-city, community clinic of Seattle Children’s Hospital providing medical, dental and child behavioral health services to children and adolescents.
-Staffed with pediatricians and nurse practitioners, OBCC is located in Seattle’s Central Area and shares its facility with Carolyn Downs Family Medical Center and offices of the Seattle-King County Health Department.
-These three entities form the Central Area Health Care Center, which provides needed services to the predominantly low-income, multi-ethnic families in the surrounding community.
+Odessa Brown Children’s Clinic (OBCC) is a community clinic of Seattle Children’s Hospital providing medical, dental and child behavioral health services to children and adolescents.
+Staffed with pediatricians and nurse practitioners, OBCC is located in Seattle’s Rainier Valley.

 Shaquita Bell, MD, OBCC Continuity Clinic Director

 Sea Mar Community Health Centers